nerun/terminix/README.md

 Terminix specific:
  * about - copyright and license information
  * help (or ?) - general help on commands
- * unzap - unarchiver and decompressor (bzip2, gz, tar, zip)
+ * unzap - unarchiver and decompressor (bzip2, gz, rar, tar, zip)